 We work with partners to plan, recruit, educate and train the current and future pharmacy workforce.
-We aim to support trainees to qualify and develop as clinical professionals, to provide high-quality care to the population they serve.
-The Care Act 2014 outlines our responsibility for securing continuous improvement in the quality of education and training and, via this, continuous improvement in the quality of health services.
+We aim to support trainees to qualify and develop as clinical professionals, and provide high-quality care to the population they serve.
+We have responsibility for securing continuous improvement in the quality of education and training and, this should lead to continuous improvement in the quality of health services.
 The HEE Quality Strategy sets out our national and local priorities, principles, and overarching processes to achieve this.

-The Quality Strategy is underpinned by the HEE Quality Framework, which makes clear the quality standards we expect of clinical learning environments, safeguarded through the NHS Education Contract.
+The Quality Strategy is underpinned by the HEE Quality Framework, which makes clear the quality standards we expect of clinical learning environments, safeguarded through the NHS Education Funding Agreement.
 Through these standards, placement providers are required to work with us and other stakeholders to support learners in their career pathways and transition from healthcare education programmes to employment, while also working collaboratively with system partners to maintain and improve practice placement capacity and capability.
 By working together in this way, we can ensure training is responsive to new care delivery models, workforce transformation is supported and a sustainable workforce supplied.